kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 The `security` attribute lists the required security schemes to execute an operation.
 Since we define it at the root of the document, it will apply to all operations.

+Please check out [this page](https://swagger.io/resources/open-api/) for more info about the OpenAPI specifications.

+After you have applied the changes, you can preview them by clicking "Update preview".
+If everything looks fine, save the changes by clicking "Publish Changes".

 {{% expand "Click to see the complete updated document" %}}
 ```json